MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/get-help-with-domains/buy-a-domain-name.md

 > [!NOTE]
-> When you click **Buy domain**, you may be redirected to your Microsoft partner's website if the tenant is purchased/managed through a Microsoft partner.
+> When you select **Buy domain**, you may be redirected to your Microsoft partner's website if the tenant is purchased/managed through a Microsoft partner.

 ### Domain Privacy
 We offer a free Domain Privacy Subscription with the purchase of a domain.
 This keeps your contact information attached to the registration of your domain with ICANN private.
 [Learn more.](https://whois.icann.org/en/privacy-and-proxy-services)